Simplicity is the ultimate sophistication

 Welcome To The Following Principles of “LSAT Reality”.

 First, the LSAT is a test of reading and reasoning.
 Nothing more and nothing less.
 That makes the LSAT either hard or easy depending on how well you read and reason.
+When you read LSAT questions you must focus on two things:

 Multiple Choice Is Your Friend!